awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-grantpermissionstoiamuser.md

  **Required IAM Permissions**

-Least privileges depend on how AWSSupport\-GrantPermissionsToIAMUser is executed\.
+Least privileges depend on how AWSSupport\-GrantPermissionsToIAMUser is run\.

  **Direct execution**